alanStrait/lunch_repl/README.md

 * search_by_food_item_within_meters/3

 ### Shape of Implementation
-Since the purpose of this repo is to discuss the implementation, the interface is the Elixir REPL, `iex`.
+Since the purpose of this repo is to discuss the implementation, the interface is the Elixir REPL, `iex`, rather than something more user friendly.

-The overall shape includes a `context` module that represents the API named `DineOutside`, a `core` module called `Location` that serves as the struct for the portion of the CSV that is retained and for functions that are closely associated with the `Location` module properties, and a `GenServer` boundary module in the form of a `DataContainer` that is backed by `:ets` and serves as a VM singleton to manage the CSV data.
+The overall shape includes a `context` module that represents the API named `DineOutside`, a `core` module called `Location` that serves as the struct for the portion of the CSV record that is retained and for functions that are closely associated with the `Location` module properties, and a `GenServer` boundary module in the form of a `DataContainer` that is backed by `:ets` and serves as a VM singleton to manage the CSV data.

 ### Instructions
 This module can be cloned locally with: